OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 If you are behind a proxy, there are a number of options to consider.

 - **Configure your application to simply know its target origin:** It's your application, so you can find its target origin and set that value in some server configuration entry.
-This would be the most secure approach as its defined server side, so it is a trusted value.
+This would be the most secure approach as it's defined server side, so it is a trusted value.
 However, this might be problematic to maintain if your application is deployed in many places, e.g., dev, test, QA, production, and possibly multiple production instances.
 Setting the correct value for each of these situations might be difficult, but if you can do it via some central configuration and providing your instances to grab value from it, that's great! (**Note:** Make sure the centralized configuration store is maintained securely because major part of your CSRF defense depends on it.)

 - **Use the Host header value:** If you prefer that the application find its own target so it doesn't have to be configured for each deployed instance, we recommend using the Host family of headers.
 The Host header's purpose is to contain the target origin of the request.
 But, if your app server is sitting behind a proxy, the Host header value is most likely changed by the proxy to the target origin of the URL behind the proxy, which is different than the original URL.
 This modified Host header origin won't match the source origin in the original Origin or Referer headers.